img

 DIVORCE

 We help you understand your rights and obligations upon separation and divorce as there are consequences for both.
-Most often a divorce will follow a settlement of other family law financial and custody issues which have arisen upon married people separating.
+Most often a divorce will follow a settlement of other family law financial and parenting time/custody issues which have arisen upon married people separating.

 Some divorces can be obtained on an uncontested basis which means by agreement of the spouses, however, others may have outstanding issues which may mean the divorce request could be contested by the other spouse.
 Either way, we can help you obtain your divorce as quickly as possible.